Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Empirical results

 \subsection{Comparison to a classical baseline.}

-We consider a classical MPC method using a black-box model of the form $\hat{s}_{t+1}=\mathcal{W}(s_t, a_t)$ with $\mathcal{W}$ a small fully connected neural network \footnote{The network we considered had $\sim2.5e6$ parameters}.
+We consider a classical MPC method using a black-box model of the form $\hat{s}_{t+1}=\mathcal{W}(s_t, a_t)$ with $\mathcal{W}$ a fully connected network of $\sim2.5e6$ parameters.
 First, the network is trained using data from several episodes until it reaches satisfactory accuracy.
 Then, the MPC control method, similar to the proposed approach, uses random shooting for generating actions and assigns $R_1, R_2$ scores to them based to the next predicted state.
 However, instead of using the equations of motion, it uses the trained $\mathcal{W}$.

 Four different distributions, illustrated in figures \ref{fig_distribs_exp_1}(a,b,c,d), were used.
-In what follows, we will refer to them with the labels given to them in the figure, \textit{i.e.} as distributions A, B, C, D. Note that each conveyor belt simulation instance is defined by the choice of box mass distribution.
+We will refer to them by their assigned labels from the figure, \textit{i.e.} as distributions A, B, C, D. Note that each simulation instance is defined by the choice of box mass distribution.
 Distribution A was randomly generated, and its corresponding environment used to train $\mathcal{W}$.
 Distribution B was manually selected in order to be similar to A, so that we could expect that $\mathcal{W}$ would generalize reasonably well to this environment.
-Distribution C was also picked manually, to ensure that it was sufficiently different from A. Finally, distribution D was selected as an example of distributions that are hazardous and in some cases impossible to safely manipulate, as the entire mass, depending on box position, could entirely fall on one of the conveyor belts.
+Distribution C was also picked manually, to ensure that it was sufficiently different from A. Finally, distribution D, which is heavily skewed, was selected as an example of distributions that are \textit{uncontrollable} in a safe manner, as all of the mass will fall on one conveyor, resulting in important imbalance in terms of frictions.
+We \textit{do not} expect either method to succeed in rotating the box without the box becoming dangerously imbalanced during manipulation.
+However, the proposed method presents an advantage in this case: as it predicts the center of mass, detecting such potentially unsafe cases and aborting the manipulation is straight-forward.

 We found that learning $\mathcal{W}$ to reach sufficient accuracy on distribution A was not possible using only data from random policies.
 Thus, in addition to those, we used data from trajectories obtained from already successful policies (from the physical priors pipeline).
 Details of the data used for training $\mathcal{W}$ are summarized in the second row of table \ref{table_training}.
 These results hint that the proposed approach is indeed less demanding in terms of exploration, and is more data-efficient.